-- Implementation of Equity Ownership Guidelines In February 2012, our Board implemented new equity ownership guidelines for key executive officers, including a multiple of six times current base salary for the Chairman, Chief Executive Officer and President.
-At that time, the Compensation Committee also increased the equity ownership guidelines for non-employee directors to require a three times multiple of base director fees. - Ensure that Appropriate Consideration is Given to Compensation-Related Risk The Compensation Committee also evaluates our executive compensation programs to ensure that appropriate consideration is given to compensation risks including (i) compensation methods that may incentivize our executives to make decisions that, while creating apparent short term financial and operating success, may in the longer term result in future losses and other value depreciation; and (ii) compensation that is not competitive in the market, and does not adequately reward our executive officers for their specialized knowledge, expertise and historical achievements that may impact our ability to retain executives with such knowledge and expertise and adversely affect our growth, profitability and long term value. - Limited Post-Retirement Benefits We believe that the total compensation paid to our NEOs is presently set at a level that accommodates prudent personal planning for certain post-retirement costs, including the costs of healthcare.
-Accordingly, with very limited exceptions related to the period of time after employment that we will pay for certain insurance coverage, we do not presently have any programs that provide post-retirement benefits or compensation. - Limited Perquisites We provide to our NEOs certain other compensation that we believe is customary and is minor in relation to total compensation (and represents less than 2% of each NEO's total compensation).
+- Ensure that Appropriate Consideration is Given to Compensation-Related Risk The Compensation Committee also evaluates our executive compensation programs to ensure that appropriate consideration is given to compensation risks including (i) compensation methods that may incentivize our executives to make decisions that, while creating apparent short term financial and operating success, may in the longer term result in future losses and other value depreciation; and (ii) compensation that is not competitive in the market, and does not adequately reward our executive officers for their specialized knowledge, expertise and historical achievements that may impact our ability to retain executives with such knowledge and expertise and adversely affect our growth, profitability and long term value. - Limited Post-Retirement Benefits We believe that the total compensation paid to our NEOs is presently set at a level that accommodates prudent personal planning for certain post-retirement costs, including the costs of healthcare.
+Accordingly, with very limited exceptions related to the period of time after employment that we will pay for certain insurance coverage, we do not presently have any programs that provide post-retirement benefits or compensation. - Limited Perquisites We provide to our NEOs certain other compensation that we believe is customary and is minor in relation to total compensation (and represents less than 2% of each NEOs total compensation).
 This includes the employer match to a portion of the executive's 401(k) contribution (our only retirement program and a perquisite available to all of our employees), reimbursement of certain limited amounts of disability and life insurance premiums, automobile allowances and certain limited professional fees.
-These are each described and quantified in the Summary Compensation Table below. - Review of the Company's Clawback Policy We are currently considering the implementation of a clawback policy with regard to incentive-based compensation, but federal regulators have not yet implemented certain requirements as mandated by Section 954 of the Dodd-Frank Wall Street Reform and Customer Protection Act of 2010.
-We continue to track the progress of these rules, and expect to adopt a clawback policy subsequent to finalization of the regulations.
-In the interim, our Chief Executive Officer and Chief Financial Officer remain subject to the clawback provisions provided in Section 304 of the Sarbanes-Oxley Act of 2002. - Review of the Employment Agreements All of our NEOs are also founders of our Company.
-In connection with our initial capital raising activities and our subsequent initial public offering, the founders entered into agreements with the Company to relinquish the substantial majority of their stock in the Company and other benefits in exchange for the opportunity to create future long term value and wealth for all stockholders.
-There have been no material amendments to these agreements since our IPO in July 2005.
-The substantive terms of these agreements are discussed further below.
+These are each described and quantified in the Summary Compensation Table below.